primer/view_components/docs/content/components/link.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

-Use links for moving from one page to another.
-The Link component styles anchor tags with default blue styling and hover text-decoration.
+Use `Link` for navigating from one page to another. `Link` styles anchor tags with default blue styling and hover text-decoration.

 ## Examples